mtceballos/SIRENAdoc/SIRENAfunctions.rst

         Maximum of the first derivative of the (low-pass filtered) record inside each found pulse

+.. cpp:function:: int findTstartNoise(int maxPulsesPerRecord, gsl_vector *der, double adaptativethreshold, int nSamplesUp, int *numberPulses, gsl_vector **tstartgsl, gsl_vector **flagTruncated, gsl_vector **maxDERgsl)

+    Located in file: *gennoisespec.cpp*.

+    This function finds the pulses tstarts in the input vector (first derivative of the filtered record).

+    This function scans all values the derivative of the (low-pass filtered) record until it finds *nSamplesUp* consecutive values (due to the noise more than 1 value is required) over the threshold.
+To look for more pulses, it finds *nSamplesUp* consecutive values (due to the noise) under the threshold and then, it starts to scan again.

+    Steps:

+    - Declare variables
+    - Allocate GSL vectors
+    - Obtain tstart of each pulse in the derivative:
+        - If :math:`der_i > threshold` and *foundPulse=false*, it looks for *nSamplesUp* consecutive samples over the threshold
+            - If not, it looks again for a pulse crossing over the threshold
+            - If yes, a pulse is found (truncated if it is at the beginning)
+        - If :math:`der_i > threshold` and *foundPulse=true*, it looks for a sample under the threshold
+            - If not, it looks again for a sample under the threshold
+            - If yes, it looks for *nSamplesUp* consecutive samples under the threshold and again it starts to look for a pulse

+    **Members/Variables**

+    int **maxPulsesPerRecord**

+        Expected maximum number of pulses per record in order to not allocate the GSL variables with the size of the input vector

+    gsl_vector* **der**

+        First derivative of the (low-pass filtered) record

+    double **adaptativethreshold**

+        Threshold

+    int **nSamplesUp**

+        Number of consecutive samples over the threshold to 'find' a pulse

+    int* **numberPulses**

+        Number of found pulses

+    gsl_vector** **tstartgsl**

+        Pulses tstart (samples)

+    gsl_vector** **flagTruncated**

+        Flag indicating if the pulse is truncated (inside this function only initial truncated pulses are classified)

+    gsl_vector** **maxDERgsl**

+        Maximum of the first derivative of the (low-pass filtered) record inside each found pulse

+    .. cpp:member:: int maxPulsesPerRecord

+        Expected maximum number of pulses per record in order to not allocate the GSL variables with the size of the input vector

+    .. cpp:member:: gsl_vector* der

+        First derivative of the (low-pass filtered) record

+    .. cpp:member:: double adaptativethreshold

+        Threshold

+    .. cpp:member:: int nSamplesUp

+        Number of consecutive samples over the threshold to 'find' a pulse

+    .. cpp:member:: int* numberPulses

+        Number of found pulses

+    .. cpp:member:: gsl_vector** tstartgsl

+        Pulses tstart (samples)

+    .. cpp:member:: gsl_vector** flagTruncated

+        Flag indicating if the pulse is truncated (inside this function only initial truncated pulses are classified)

+    .. cpp:member:: gsl_vector** maxDERgsl

+        Maximum of the first derivative of the (low-pass filtered) record inside each found pulse

 .. cpp:function:: int find_Esboundary(double maxDER, gsl_vector *maxDERs, ReconstructInitSIRENA *reconstruct_init, int *indexEalpha, int *indexEbeta, double *Ealpha, double *Ebeta)

     Located in file: *tasksSIRENA.cpp*.